Moussa Kaka: Other government actions

 While Kaka has received the longest imprisonment for a journalist since the beginning of the Tuareg rebellion in February 2007, several other cases have come to the attention of the international media.
 French journalists Thomas Dandois and Pierre Creisson were detained in Agadez for a month in 2007 by Nigerien military forces before being released.
 The editor of the Niamey's L'Evénement weekly was arrested on 30 July 2008, charged with “divulging a defence secret" after reporting that an army officer had been linked to an arms cache that was discovered in the capital.
 The Government press regulation body, the High Council for Communication (CSC) closed Niamey based TV and radio station Dounia TV for one month in August 2008, and closed for an indefinite period Sahara FM, the main radio station in Agadez on 22 April 2008 for broadcasting interviews with people who had claimed they were the victims of abuses by government troops.
 In June 2007, Agadez weekly Aïr-Info was closed by the government for three months, while at the same time sending formal warnings to three other newspapers (Libération, L’Opinion and L'Evènement) for reporting on the conflict in the north, which the government said were “trying to justify criminal activity and violence.”
 Aïr-Info editor Ibrahim Manzo Diallo, after attempting to open a new weekly paper, was arrested and released.
 One of his reporters was also arrested in Ingal in October, and in October Diallo was arrested trying to board a flight to Europe and charged with "membership of a criminal gang" Diallo was released pending trial in February 2008.

 Since imprisonment

 In 2011, Kaka spoke positively of the Mahamadou Issoufou government, which had been elected in February of that year The Supreme Council for the Restoration of Democracy, a military junta which preceded Issoufou and aimed to restore democracy to the nation, made bad journalism and regulatory issues into civil matters (rather than political or judicial).

+2025 arrest

+In October 2025, Kaka was arrested in Niamey alongside five other journalists, including Abdoul Aziz Idé, Ibro Chaibou, Souleymane Brah, Youssouf Seriba and Oumarou Kané after they reported on a news briefing in which the Nigerien government announced plans to establish a solidarity fund to raise money to support state security operations.
+Kaka was charged with "complicity in distributing documents likely to disturb public order".
+In November 2025, Kaka was released on bail.

+2026 disappearance

+At around 19:00 on 31 August 2026, Kaka left his office at Radio Télévision Saraounia in Niamey to return home.
+This was the last time he was seen, with his family and colleagues unable to get hold of him since.